IndigoUnited/spoonjs-www/doc/ApiReference/joint.md

 # Joint

 A Joint is a base class that all components considered a node in the hierarchy extend from.
-Its functionality can be resumed to:
+It's functionality can be resumed to:

 - Link and unlink other node to form the hierarchy
 - Ability to listen and emit events to/from linked nodes or descendants